jeffjl74/ACT_TriggerTree/README.md

 Left-click the spell timer name to open ACT's __Spell Timers (Options)__ window with a search for that timer name.

 #### Share Dialog
-The __Share Dialog...__ menu opens a dialog that can speed up sharing of triggers and timers, especially when macros don't work.
+The __Share Dialog...__ menu opens a dialog that can speed up sharing of triggers and timers.
+And with the _Alt Encoding_ checkbox checked, triggers and timers that otherwise [could not go into an EQII macro](#share-via-eqii-macros), will go into a macro.

 If an EQII game window is found, the dialog initially opens with the __[Macro]__ items listed.
 Otherwise, the dialog initially opens with the __[Copy]__ items listed.
 The list can be switched between __[Copy]__ items and __[Macro]__ items by pressing the respective button.

-An example usage where the zone name contains an apostrophe and prevents macros is shown below:
+An example usage where the _Alt Encoding_ checkbox has never been checked and the zone name contains an apostrophe which restricts macros is shown below:

 ![Share](images/xml-share.png)

 The dialog contains a list of all of the regular expressions for the category's enabled triggers, and the names of the category's spell timers.
 Pressing the __[Copy]__ button copies the XML for the selected item to the clipboard.
 For subsequent __[Copy]__ button presses, the next item is automatically selected, then copied.
 The prefix selected by the radio buttons provides the command to paste the XML into the group, raid, or custom chat channel.

-With the `Alt Encoding` checkbox checked, the plugin can put all triggers and spell timers in macros.
-ACT will not recognize the alternate encoding scheme and __any recipients must be running version 1.6 of the TriggerTree plugin to successfully receive the data__.
+When the __[Macro]__ button is activated, the `Alt Encoding` checkbox is shown.
+With the `Alt Encoding` checkbox checked, the plugin can put all triggers and spell timers in macros, including those with [problem characters](#share-via-eqii-macros).
+ACT alone will not recognize the alternate encoding scheme and __any recipients must be running TriggerTree plugin version 1.6 or newer to successfully receive the data__.
 An example of the share dialog with alternate encoding enabled is shown below:

 ![Alt-Share](images/alt-xml-share.png)